-Here are the answers to some of the most frequently asked questions about the topic discussed above:
+Here are the answers to some of the most frequently asked questions about the types of personality tests for employment:

 The Integrative Enneagram Questionnaire is the most accurate Enneagram test in the assessment landscape.
 It consists of 175 questions and requires half an hour to complete the test.

 Five personality traits are extraversion, agreeableness, openness, conscientiousness and neuroticism.
-The Big Five Factor model is based on a continuum wherein the individuals are ranked on a scale between two extreme ends.
+The Big Five Factor model is based on a continuum wherein individuals are ranked on a scale between two extreme ends.
 A candidate is not completely “open to experience” or purely “closely guarded” but measured on a scale determining his or her level of openness.
-The figure below exhibits the same.

 The OCEAN Model of Personality Test is also known as the Big Five Personality test.
-As per this model, people are described on five broad personality traits: Openness, Conscientiousness, Agreeableness, Extraversion and Neuroticism.
+According to this model, people are described on five broad personality traits:

 The Big Five Personality score interpretation evaluates a candidate’s personality characteristics from the Big Five Personality test.
 The recruiters select candidates based on standard scores required for specific job roles and functions.
-For example, a candidate might score high in extraversion and low in conscientiousness.
+For example, a candidate might score high on extraversion and low on conscientiousness.
 There are set high and low scores for each personality trait.